NEP89: Universal neuroevolution potential for inorganic and organic materials across 89 elements: Results

 Moreover, the diffusivities of various monovalent and divalent ions in water predicted by the NEP89 model (\autoref{figure:oob}c), and their corresponding activation energies (\sautoref{fig:ion-activation-energy}), are in good agreement with experiments \cite{Lid06Ionic, Lon1954Temperature}.
 In combination with computational efficiency, this enables the prediction of, for example, the dissolution kinetics of a small salt crystallite in water (\autoref{figure:oob}d,e, \sautoref{fig:NaCl-dissolution-comparison}).
 The expected Arrhenius behavior of the dissolution process is captured out of the box with NEP89 (\autoref{figure:oob}d, inset).

-The methane combustion simulation (\autoref{figure:oob}f) shows that NEP89 generates primary reaction products and product distributions that are remarkably similar to those obtained with the ANI-1xnr model \cite{zhang2024exploring}, indicating the capability of NEP89 to capture the underlying reaction physics and mechanisms.
+The methane combustion simulation at 3000~K (\autoref{figure:oob}f) shows that NEP89 generates primary reaction products and product distributions that are remarkably similar to those obtained with the ANI-1xnr model \cite{zhang2024exploring}, indicating the capability of NEP89 to capture the underlying reaction physics and mechanisms.
 Atomic snapshots during combustion (\autoref{figure:oob}g) confirm that NEP89 also provides reasonable predictions of the reaction chemistry.
 Furthermore, NEP89 reproduces the near-exponential decay profiles of CH$_4$ and O$_2$ concentrations originally observed in ANI-1xnr simulations \cite{zhang2024exploring}, demonstrating its robust performance in modeling organic reactions.
+While the overall reaction pathways predicted by NEP89 and ANI-1xnr \cite{zhang2024exploring} are consistent, NEP89 yields faster combustion kinetics.
+At 3000~K, the calculated reaction rate constant $k$ is $2.90 \times 10^{15}\,\mathrm{cm^3\, mol^{-1}\, s^{-1}}$ for NEP89, approximately six times larger than the value obtained with ANI-1xnr ($4.99 \times 10^{14}\,\mathrm{cm^3\, mol^{-1}\, s^{-1}}$).
+As discussed in \autoref{snote:methane_combustion_discussion} and \sautorefRange{fig:Temperature_for_methane_combustion}{fig:Activation_energy_for_methane_combustion}\unskip, this kinetic acceleration is likely associated with a lower C--H bond dissociation energy for NEP89 relative to the ANI-1xnr reference, leading to a reduced effective activation barrier for methane combustion.